 While CCAP may answer questions relating to ongoing cases or provide general information, it cannot offer legal advice or referrals.

 7. How do I find CCAP’s previous decisions?

 CCAP’s previous decisions are available on its website:

-NOTE: CCAP decisions have no precedential effect on the three licensing agencies.
+NOTE: CCAP decisions have no precedential effect on the Department.